Best Coqui XTTS Alternative for Desktop Voice Cloning (2026)

 Coqui TTS is a Python library.
 You install it with pip install TTS, import it in scripts, and call functions to synthesize speech.
 It gives you access to multiple model architectures and lets you swap between them, fine-tune on custom data, or integrate into ML pipelines.
 If you know what a mel spectrogram is and have opinions about vocoder architectures, Coqui is built for you.

-Voice Creator Pro is a Windows application.
+Voice Creator Pro Desktop is a Windows and macOS application.
 You download an installer, open a GUI, type text, pick a voice, and click generate.
 You can clone a voice by dragging in an audio file.
 No Python environment, no CUDA configuration, no dependency conflicts.
-If you want voice cloning that works like any other desktop application, Voice Creator Pro is built for you.
+If you want voice cloning that works like any other desktop application with unlimited offline generations, Voice Creator Pro Desktop is built for you.

 A Note on Coqui's Status